IHTC wishes to thank authors who submitted papers under the initial Call. These papers are under review.

 TPC Members will review these submissions for scope, and provide potential presenters with actionable, constructive feedback whether or not your submission is provisionally accepted.

 Abstracts submitted and accepted for Oral Presentation Only will be included in relevant thematic sessions in the Programme.
-It is necessary for all presenters to complete conference registration by 30 September, prior to publication of the Final Programme.
+It is necessary for all presenters to complete conference registration during October, prior to publication of the Final Programme.

-Paper Submission – 31 July (Short Papers, Full Papers)
+Paper Submission – Secondary Deadline 08 October (Short Papers, Full Papers)

 Short Papers are appropriate for activities at an earlier stage of evolution or authors wishing to share a snapshot of results-in-progress, experiences and perspectives.
 These should be three to four pages in length using the IEEE paper template and include a short up to date reference section.